 USEFUL LINKS: RESOURCES FOR JOURNALISTS

-Metis Historic Timeline documenting significant dates in the development of the Metis nation.
+A brief history documenting significant dates in the development of the Métis nation.

-Official website of Aboriginal Affairs and Northern Development Canada (AANDC).
+Official website of Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).
 Presents a cultural overview, spanning historical treaties to present day rights.

 This report on the ‘Royal Commission on Aboriginal Peoples’ was completed in 1996.
-It is an investigation into the living condition of Aboriginal peoples in Canada, and included 444 recommendations for the future.
+It is an investigation into the living condition of Indigenous Peoples in Canada, and included 444 recommendations for the future.

 Provides a comprehensive glossary of terminology and definitions, indicating the appropriate contexts to use each of them.
-Additionally lists high profile cases spanning the last 50 years affecting all Aboriginal peoples in Canada, and describes pertinent government legislature.
+Additionally lists high profile cases spanning the last 50 years affecting all Indigenous Peoples in Canada, and describes pertinent government legislature.
 Appendixes include links to national non-political and political organizations.

 Categorized by theme: “Identity & Citizenship”, “Culture & Traditions”, “Governance”, “Rights, Policy & Politics”.

-A quick overview of general definitions of terms relating to Aboriginal peoples in Canada.
+An overview of general definitions of terms relating to Indigenous Peoples in Canada from Crown-Indigenous Relations and Northern Affairs Canada.

 Map locating all First Nation reserves in Ontario.
 Includes a list of all the communities, with links to their respective addresses and websites, providing information regarding the Chief in charge, the Treaty land its on, band number and Tribal council.